 - Liquidity (small bid-asked spreads, getting good fills on orders)

 - Tax treatment

 ProShares’ SVXY has very good liquidity and an acceptable leverage level of -0.5X.
-From a risk viewpoint SXVY’s -0.5X leverage significantly reduces the odds of a XIV style killer downturn, but it is still sensitive to the end-of-day dynamics of the VIX futures market settlement process, which happens around 15 minutes after the equity markets close.
-SVXY requires K-1 style tax treatment, somewhat more complicated than stocks but it may offer 60% long term tax brackets regardless of the holding period.
+From a risk viewpoint, SXVY’s -0.5X leverage significantly reduces the odds of a XIV-style killer downturn, but it is still sensitive to the end-of-day dynamics of the VIX futures market settlement process.
+SVXY requires K-1 style tax treatment, somewhat more complicated than stocks but it may offer 60% long-term tax brackets regardless of the holding period.

-It turns out that the daily percentage leverage of a short position is a variable that changes as the equity changes in price.
-For example, if you short XYZ stock at $100, the first $1 move, either way, delivers 1X leverage—you gain or lose $1, which is +-1/100 = +- 1%.
+The daily percentage leverage of a normal short position is a variable that changes as the equity changes in price.
+If you short XYZ stock at $100, the first $1 move, either way, delivers 1X leverage—you gain or lose $1, which is +-1/100 = +- 1%.
 But the further you get from that initiating price, the more the daily leverage changes

 Regarding risk, these are volatile products.
 They will get hammered when volatility spikes up.
 For example, on February 5, 2018, XIV dropped 96% in one day and was terminated a few days later.